 - Current students follow and interact with department-level accounts, from English to Biochem.

 - Alumni cheer on their alma mater by interacting with content from your advancement team.

 There are many more examples, but suffice to say that because we know audiences important to higher education institutions pay attention to a campus’s entire online presence, we know it’s important to capture as much data as we can from as many campus-affiliated accounts that publish content online.

 To do that, the Sonarian analyst ferrets out all active, owned accounts across the interwebs to include in their custom query, including, Twitter, YouTube, Flickr, Tumblr, and others.
 They use the names of these owned accounts with specific operators in the query to ensure they capture content published by owned accounts, but also shares and retweets as well as comments and replies to owned content.

 By this point, the analyst has a solid start on their custom query between campus references and names of owned accounts that publish content.
 We must briefly turn our attention to social media and the power of the hashtag to expand our social listening net.
 Our goal at this step is to understand (using equal parts divining, intuition, and investigating hashtags on Twitter and Instagram) what hashtags key audiences use on social to refer to your campus.

 Even if they don’t use any of the terms we uncovered as ways to refer to your campus, if they use a common hashtag, it helps us gather more relevant data.
 We start with hashtags referring to your campus (#Sampleton, #SampletonNorthern), but employ some of the same strategies used with general references to hashtags like #SNU.

 For some campuses, we find that what they consider an “owned” hashtag unique to them, actually isn’t.
-That also adds some nuance to query building, but it’s a topic that Amanda covered extensively in Owning Higher Ed Hashtags.
+That also adds some nuance to query building.

 Leveraging Unique Operators